SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Archive/Room Capacity & Property Breakdown.md

 —Italian below—

 > [!Abstract]
 > This document provides a clear and structured overview of the current and potential room and bed capacity for the properties of [[Ville Chiappella]].
-The analysis is based on Italian legal requirements for habitability and planned renovations, as detailed in our reference notes on [[Abitabilità e la Destinazione d'Uso]].
+The analysis is based on Italian legal requirements for habitability and planned renovations, as detailed in our reference notes on [[Agibilità, Abitabilità e la Destinazione d'Uso]].
 The goal is to ensure transparency and compliance in our accommodation offerings.

 **Overall Summary:**
 *   **Total Current Capacity:** 3 Bedrooms / 7 Beds